patrickward/padd/README.md

 - **Simple text search**: Search looks for exact text matches across all files
 - **No tagging system**: Organization relies on file hierarchy and manual categorization
-- **No automatic linking**: WikiLinks must reference existing files - no automatic page creation

 ### Interface

-- **Web browser required**: No native desktop or mobile apps
 - **Single session (no logins)**: No user accounts or authentication
-- **No offline editing**: Requires the local web server to be running

 These limitations are intentional design choices to keep PADD simple, predictable, and maintainable.